HCL-TECH-SOFTWARE/connections-automation/README.md

 * AlmaLinux 9
 * RHEL 9

+> [!WARNING]
+> **CentOS 7 Deprecation Notice:** Since CentOS 7 is officially end of life, automation support for it will be dropped in a future release.
+We strongly recommend migrating to **AlmaLinux 9** or **RHEL 9** before then.

 NOTE: Recommended OS for this automation is AlmaLinux 9/RHEL 9.
 All HCL Connections, Docs and Component Pack builds are done on AlmaLinux 9/RHEL 9.
-Since CentOS 7 is officially end of life, automation support for it will eventually be dropped.

 ### Have files ready for download

 To be able to use this automation you will need to be able to download the packages.

 The suggestion is to have them all downloaded in a single location, and for this you would need at least 50G of disk space.
-Run a small HTTP server just to be able to serve them, it can be as simple as a single Ruby one liner to open web server on specific port so that automation can connect and download it.
+Run a small HTTP server just to be able to serve them, it can be as simple as `python3 -m http.server 8080` from the packages folder.

 This is the example data folder structure we are following at HCL.
 Please refer to My HCLSoftware when verifying the size and timestamps of the packages.